mbukeRepo/phi-2-cog/README.md

 Run a prediction

-    cog predict -i prompt="Write a detailed analogy between mathematics and a lighthouse." -i agree_to_research_only=True
+    cog predict -i prompt="Write a detailed analogy between mathematics and a lighthouse."

-# phi-2-cog
-# phi-2-cog